-If you are new stirling engine refuses to
+If your new stirling engine refuses to

 run, here are some things to check: